Cortes Lab

 Significance

 Complex unicellular organisms like Stentor provide a unique opportunity to study the molecular and cellular mechanisms behind organismal behavior and other organismal processes like wound-healing and regeneration.
 Because the organism is a single cell, Stentor cellular processes directly result in the complex behaviors and processes of the organism.
 As an example, multicellular organisms generally rely on complex multicellular systems to maintain homeostasis and adapt to their ever-changing natural habitats.
 In order to thrive in aquatic ecosystems Stentor must also be equipped to adapt to the environmental changes that occur throughout the day and throughout the seasons.
 Unlike multicellular organisms, however, the Stentor cell must rely entirely on its own internal cellular systems in order to adapt and maintain its proper function.
 Our lab uses a combination of cell biology, genetics, molecular biology, biophysics, and computer vision to address questions about how the complex behaviors and organismal processes of the Stentor cell arise.
-We are interested in a wide range of questions.

 Projects

-1) Do Stentor possess a circadian clock, and if so what are its core components?
+Do Stentor possess a circadian clock, and if so what are its core components?

 Stentor species feature a wide range of methods for detecting light and interacting with their environments.
 This includes species like S. coeruleus which has a photopigment stentorin that it uses to detect and turn away from bright light, S. pyriformis which has endosymbiotic algae that it uses to detect and swim directly towards bright light, S. stipatus which has both a photopigment and endosymbiotic algae and generally swims towards bright light, S. polymorphus which has non-obligate endosymbiotic algae that it uses to swim weakly towards bright light, and S. muelleri which is not known to contain any light detectors and exhibits no phototaxis.